 Full-Time Faculty Member Base Increases

+Due to the financial impact of the pandemic on the University, there will be no base salary increases for the 2019-2020, and 2020-2021 academic years.

 The full salary increments provided in paragraph 14.02 of this Agreement are intended for continuing faculty members.
 Continuing faculty members are those who have completed one full year of service at the University.
 Therefore, a new faculty member who joins the University at the commencement of the academic year is not entitled to any annual salary increment for that first year of service.
 If a faculty member joins the University in the Spring semester and has completed only one-half (1/2) of an academic year of service when the next salary adjustment is scheduled, then the faculty member is entitled to one-half (1/2) of that salary adjustment.

-Each year, every faculty member will submit an annual report in the form annexed as Appendix (the “Annual Report”), which describes the faculty member’s activities in the areas of teaching, research and scholarship, service and professional development for the preceding year.
+Each year, every faculty member will submit an annual report in the form annexed as Appendix H (the “Annual Report”), which describes the faculty member’s activities in the areas of teaching, research and scholarship, service and professional development for the preceding year.
 The Annual Report is required to be submitted by every full-time faculty member to the Chairperson and Dean by May 31st.

 Recognition Program